 While it may seem pretty straightforward, there is a bit of controversy over what exactly counts as black coffee.
 Most people would define black coffee as any coffee (from a standard drip to an espresso) that is brewed and served with no extras.

-So that would mean no sugar, milk, creamer, etc. However, some people consider the addition of add-ins that don’t change the color of the drink (eg. sugar, cinnamon, cacao powder) to be fair game.
+So that would mean no sugar, milk, creamer, et cetera.
+However, some people consider additives that don’t change the color of the drink (like sugar, cinnamon, and cacao powder) to be fair game.
 We, however, prefer to stick to the standard definition for a few reasons.

 First, many people who choose to drink black coffee do so specifically to avoid all the add-ins.
 Second, other people who choose to drink black coffee do so to make sure they get the maximum coffee flavor, which won’t happen if you start mixing in other stuff.